Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Instructions:

-3. Cover and maintain a gentle simmer for 15-20 minutes.
+- Cover and maintain a gentle simmer for 15 to 20 minutes.
 The longer extraction time is necessary to pull therapeutic compounds from the dense root material.

 Serving Suggestions:

-Drink 1-2 cups daily, preferably 15-20 minutes before meals to stimulate digestive secretions.
-The bitter taste is therapeutic—try not to sweeten excessively, as the bitter principles activate beneficial reflexes.
+Drink 1 to 2 cups daily, preferably 15 to 20 minutes before meals to support digestive secretions.
+The bitter taste is therapeutic.
+Try not to sweeten excessively, as the bitter principles activate beneficial reflexes.
 If desired, add a small amount of raw honey or a squeeze of lemon juice.

 Store any remaining decoction in the refrigerator for up to 3 days.
 Gently reheat or enjoy at room temperature.
 The bitter flavor may intensify slightly upon storage, which some find preferable.